Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

 ```

 There will be no ARM template changes to drive this.
 The extra validation on the backend will take place if the
 deployment is sent from the Stacks service.
+The Bicep compilation step for Stacks CLI commands should run with this mode
+set to "error" regardless of user setting to prevent templates that will certainly fail from being sent to the API.

 #### Passing extension configurations to nested deployments